Commitment + Clinical Leadership = Better Outcomes

 Our mouths naturally have bacteria that can be found inside the plaque build-up on our teeth.
 When the bacteria encounters sugar, it produces an acid that dissolves the tooth enamel.
 Over time, this can lead to tooth decay and cavities.4

-A 2003 academic paper published in The American Journal of Nutrition studied the relation between sugars and our oral health.
+A 2003 academic paper published in The American Journal of Nutrition studied the relationship between sugars and our oral health.
 The paper suggests that fluoride can help minimize the risk of bacteria damaging our teeth.
 The participants who used toothpaste with fluoride combined with good oral hygiene were significantly less likely to experience tooth decay and demineralization of their teeth.5

 The researchers also concluded that the type of diet matters as well, and one filled with fruits, vegetables, and other healthy foods is best for the health of our mouths.